ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

     :ref:`playbooks_best_practices`
        Tips and tricks for playbooks
     :ref:`List of Windows Modules <windows_modules>`
-       Windows specific module list, all implemented in PowerShell `User Mailing List <https://groups.google.com/group/ansible-project>`_
+       Windows-specific module list, all implemented in PowerShell `User Mailing List <https://groups.google.com/group/ansible-project>`_
        Have a question?
 Stop by the Google group!
     :ref:`communication_irc`